ammarlakis/github-iac/README.md

 ## Project Overview

 This project automates the provisioning and management of GitHub resources using Terraform.
-Initially, the focus is on creating GitHub repositories, but the project will be extended to manage teams and organization memberships as well.
 Resources are defined in YAML files for simplicity and flexibility, allowing easy updates, tracking, and the ability to enforce policies later using [OPA](https://www.openpolicyagent.org/docs/latest/terraform/).

 ### Project Structure